Modell Pure, 2 mg+0.035 mg 63 pcs

 Medical examinations

-Before starting or resuming use of MODELL PURE, a woman should have a thorough general medical (including BP, HR, BMI) and gynecological exam, including breast examination and cytology of cervical scrape (Papanicolaou test), to rule out pregnancy.
+Before starting or resuming use of the drug MODELL PURE, a woman must undergo a thorough general medical (including measurement of blood pressure, heart rate, determination of BMI) and gynecological examination, including examination of the mammary glands and cytological examination of scrapings from the cervix (Papanicolaou test), and exclude pregnancy.

-The scope of additional examinations and the frequency of follow-up examinations are determined on an individual basis.
-Generally, follow-up examinations should be performed at least twice a year.
+The scope of additional studies and the frequency of follow-up examinations are determined individually.
+Typically, follow-up examinations should be carried out at least 2 times a year.

-Warn women that MODELL PIER does not protect against HIV infection (AIDS) or other sexually transmitted diseases.
+The woman should be warned that MODELL PURE does not protect against HIV infection (AIDS) and other sexually transmitted diseases.

-If any of the conditions, diseases, and risk factors listed below are currently present, the potential risks and expected benefits of PDA should be carefully weighed on a case-by-case basis and discussed with the woman before she decides to start taking the drug.
-If any of these conditions, diseases, or risk factors aggravate, worsen, or first appear, the woman should consult with her physician, who may decide if the drug should be discontinued.
+If any of the conditions, diseases and risk factors listed below currently exist, the potential risks and expected benefits of using COCs should be carefully weighed in each individual case and discussed with the woman before she decides to start taking the drug.
+In case of worsening, intensification or the first manifestation of any of these conditions, diseases or risk factors, a woman should consult with her doctor, who may decide whether to discontinue the drug.

-There is evidence of an increased incidence of venous and arterial thrombosis and thromboembolism (such as deep vein thrombosis, pulmonary embolism, myocardial infarction, stroke) with CPK.
+There is evidence of an increased incidence of venous and arterial thrombosis and thromboembolism (such as deep vein thrombosis, pulmonary embolism, myocardial infarction, stroke) when using COCs.
 These diseases are rare.
-The risk of venous thromboembolism is maximal in the first year of taking these drugs.
-The risk of thrombosis (venous and/or arterial) and thromboembolism increases:
+The risk of developing venous thromboembolism is greatest in the first year of taking such drugs.
+The risk of developing thrombosis (venous and/or arterial) and thromboembolism increases:

 – with age;

-– a history of a history of a history of a family (e.g., venous or arterial thromboembolism ever in a close relative or parent at a relatively young age).
-If there is a hereditary predisposition, the woman should be referred to an appropriate specialist to decide whether or not she should receive CPK;
+– a burdened family history (for example, venous or arterial thromboembolism ever in close relatives or parents at a relatively young age).
+In the case of a hereditary predisposition, the woman should be referred to an appropriate specialist to decide on the possibility of using COCs;

 – obesity (BMI > 30 kg/m2);